Briard

 Let's be honest about Briard grooming - it's a commitment that'll become a regular part of your weekly routine.
 Plan on spending at least two hours every week keeping that magnificent coat in top condition, and trust me, it's worth every minute when you see how stunning they look.

-That beautiful double coat is designed for outdoor work and naturally repels dirt and water, which is brilliant for Australian conditions.
-However, it needs regular brushing several times a week to prevent matting and keep it healthy.
+That beautiful double coat is designed for outdoor work and naturally repels dirt and water, which is brilliant.
+However, it needs regular brushing several times a week to prevent matting.
 Use a good-quality pin brush and work right down to the skin - this isn't a job for a quick once-over.
-An undercoat rake can help remove dead hair and reduce the amount you'll find around your home.
+An undercoat rake can help remove dead hair, especially during their spring shed from September to November.

-Bathing frequency depends on your Briard's lifestyle.
-If they're regular beach walkers or love muddy bush walks, they'll need more frequent baths than homebodies.
-However, don't overdo it - too many baths can strip the natural oils that keep their coat healthy.
-When you do bathe them, make sure they're thoroughly dry to prevent skin issues in that thick coat.
+Bathing frequency depends on lifestyle.
+If they love muddy bushwalks in the Dandenong Ranges, they'll need more frequent baths than homebodies.
+Don't overdo it, though, as too many baths can strip natural oils.
+When you do bathe them, ensure they're thoroughly dry to prevent skin issues.

 Pay special attention to their ears, which can trap moisture and debris.
-Regular cleaning helps prevent infections, which these floppy-eared beauties are prone to.
-Their eyes also need regular attention - gently clean around them and watch for any signs of irritation or discharge.
+Regular cleaning helps prevent infections.
+Their eyes also need regular attention - gently clean around them and watch for any signs of irritation.

-Training a Briard is like working with a brilliant teenager - they're incredibly smart and capable, but they definitely have their own opinions about how things should be done!
-These dogs were bred to make independent decisions while working sheep, which means they sometimes think they know better than you do.
+Training a Briard is like working with a brilliant teenager - they're incredibly smart and capable, but they definitely have their own opinions!
+These dogs were bred to make independent decisions, which means they sometimes think they know better than you do.

 Remember, a tired Briard is a good Briard.
-Without adequate exercise and mental stimulation, they can become destructive or develop excessive barking habits - not ideal for maintaining good relationships with your Australian neighbours!
+Without enough exercise and mental stimulation, they can become destructive or bark excessively - not ideal for keeping good relationships with your neighbours!

 Who is an ideal owner?